FuelLabs/fuels-ts/apps/docs/src/guide/transactions/assemble-tx.md

 - `request`: The transaction request to be assembled.
 - `blockHorizon`: The number of blocks to look ahead for gas price estimation.
 Defaults to `10` blocks.
 - `feePayerAccount`: The account that will pay for the transaction fees
-- `accountCoinQuantities`: An array of coin quantities required for the transaction, specifying:
+- `accountCoinQuantities`: An array of coin quantities needed for the transaction.
+This is optional if the transaction only requires funds to cover the fee.
+The parameters are:
   - `amount`: The amount of coins needed (fee value does need to be included)
   - `assetId`: The asset ID of the coins
   - `account`: The account providing the coins (optional, defaults to `feePayerAccount`)